Comprehensive Mental Health and Substance Use Disorder Package Passes House with Eight of Congressman Trone’s Bills Included

 Today, over 50 million Americans suffer from mental illness and over 20 million Americans struggle with substance use disorder.
 We have lost nearly 1 million lives to suicide and over 1 million to drug overdoses in the last twenty years — that’s greater than the number of US service members killed in battle in every war throughout our nation’s history.

 “This is one of the greatest crises we’ve ever faced as a nation — and Congress’ duty is crystal clear: our fellow Americans, from the smallest towns to the biggest cities, are counting on us to deliver common sense, bipartisan solutions,” said Congressman David Trone.
-“The Restoring Hope for Mental Health and Well-Being Act of 2022, which includes six of my bills, serves as the first step in a long and continuing journey to solve these issues.
+“The Restoring Hope for Mental Health and Well-Being Act of 2022, which includes eight bills I’m leading, serves as the first step in a long and continuing journey to solve these issues.
 Today, I proudly cast my vote to pass this measure and help save countless lives.
 The Senate must move quickly to get this legislation to the President’s desk.”

-The Restoring Hope for Mental Health and Well-Being Act includes six pieces of legislation introduced by Congressman Trone:
+The Restoring Hope for Mental Health and Well-Being Act includes eight pieces of legislation introduced or co-led by Congressman Trone: